gitlabhq/gitlabhq/doc/api/projects.md

 ## List all projects

 Get a list of all visible projects across GitLab for the authenticated user.
-When accessed without authentication, only public projects are returned.
+When accessed without authentication, only public projects with "simple" fields are returned.

 ```
 GET /projects